gubareve/mathtool/README.md

 ## Installation

-Mathtool can be easily installed by running `cargo install mathtool` in your console.
+Mathtool can be easily installed by running `cargo install mathtool` in your console!

 If you want to install directly from the repo you can run `cargo install --git https://github.com/gubareve/mathtool.git`.